 Am I too young to make an Lasting Power of Attorney?

-Another common misconception that our team hear a lot is that ‘I’m too young for an Lasting Power of Attorney, I don’t need one’.
+Another common misconception that our team hear a lot is that "I’m too young for a Lasting Power of Attorney, I don’t need one".
 Sadly, that’s not always the case.
 Like a Will, it’s a good idea to ensure that you have something in place.
-You may not need it for a very long time, and you may end up changing it throughout your life if your trusted people change, but it’s always best to have one.
+You may not need it for a very long time, and you may end up changing it throughout your life if your circumstances change, but it’s always best to have one.

 One of our clients had, sadly, faced some unexpected circumstances.
-After a routine procedure left them unable to physically carry out day-to-day tasks on their own, they were struggling and decided to make LPAs.
+After a routine procedure left them unable to physically carry out day-to-day tasks on their own, they were struggling and decided to make Lasting Powers of Attorney.
 Fortunately, they still had mental capacity, however, had they not retained this during their unexpected change in circumstances, they would have been unable to make decisions, and their closest loved ones would not have been able to help with their care or life.

 We all like to think that we’re invincible, but this isn’t the case.
 It’s best to be prepared for what life could throw at you, rather than leave your loved ones with the sad reality that they are unable to help you how they would want to.